Sabrinas Organizing

 1. Keep your floor clear of clutter.
 Keeping the clutter at bay, especially in small craft rooms, will make it safer and more enjoyable for you.

-2. Keep distractions at a minimum.
-If you feel you get distracted easily, remove stuff from surfaces and only keep your current project in front of you.
+2. Keep distractions to a minimum.
+If you feel you get distracted easily, remove clutter from surfaces and keep only your current project in front of you.
 Keeping items behind closed doors also helps reduce distractions.

 3. Color coding is essential in a craft room.
 Keeping all the same colors together, especially with small items, will help you quickly determine what you need without too much thinking.

 4. Fabrics and thread/yarn can be sorted by color for easy access.
-If you quilt or craft using fabrics and have a large amount of them, you may want to sort these items by color using a rainbow pattern.
+If you quilt or craft with fabrics and have a large number of them, you may want to sort them by color using a rainbow pattern.
 This will help you find the color you need quickly and easily.

 Well, there you have it.
 I hope this post helps you organize your craft room efficiently and helps you stay creative in the process.